 When women undergo breast augmentation surgery, they often don’t think about the need to have these implants removed at a later time.
-However, there are many women who have breast implants placed that later decide to have them removed.
-Las Vegas, NV area women are encouraged to speak to Dr. Jeffrey J. Roth about their desire to have these implants removed.
+However, many women have breast implants placed but later decide to have them removed for various reasons.

-There are many different reasons why a woman may choose to have her breast implants removed:
+There are many different reasons why a woman may choose to have her breast implants removed or replaced:

-- Breast cancer diagnosis – getting a diagnosis of breast cancer can be scary.
-At this time, many women choose to have their implants removed, and may have this procedure done in conjunction with removal of the cancer.
-Discussing this choice with an oncologist and a plastic surgeon is the best way to ensure the most advantageous results after completed.
-Some women may still need to undergo cancer treatments as encouraged by their oncologist.
+- Breast cancer diagnosis: Getting a diagnosis of breast cancer is scary.
+At this time, many women choose to have their implants removed and may have this procedure done in conjunction with removal of the cancer.
+Discussing this choice with an oncologist and a plastic surgeon is the best way to ensure the best results.
+Some women may still need to undergo cancer treatments, as encouraged by their oncologist.

-- Complications from the implants – some women later experience complications from their implants and choose to have them removed.
-This may include the deflation or folding or saline implants, infection or leakage of silicone implants, implant rupture, tension bands asymmetry, or capsular contracture.
-All of these may impact one’s desire to maintain the implants, and many women choose to have them removed to eliminate the problem at hand.
+- Complications from the implants: Some women later experience complications from their implants and choose to have them removed.
+This may include the deflation or folding of saline implants, infection, leakage of silicone implants, implant rupture, tension band asymmetry, or capsular contracture.
+Others may be experiencing symptoms of breast implant illness (BII), asking, “Will I feel better after my implants are removed?”
+All of these may impact one’s desire to maintain the implants, and many women choose to remove them to eliminate the problem at hand.

-- Poor positioning or choice in size – after breast augmentation, women may be unhappy with the size and shape of their implants, especially if chosen by an inexperienced plastic surgeon.
-Additionally, women who have experienced weight gain or weight loss may also find that the implants have shifted out of their original position and it is impacting the shape and body contours of their breasts.
-In situations such as this, women may choose to have the implants removed but replaced with a different size and repositioned into a more natural appearance.
+- Poor positioning or choice in size: After breast augmentation, women may be unhappy with the size and shape of their implants, especially if chosen by an inexperienced plastic surgeon.
+Additionally, women who have experienced weight gain or weight loss may also find that the implants have shifted out of their original position, impacting the shape and body contours of their breasts.
+In situations such as this, women may choose breast augmentation revision to remove their implants and replace them with a different size, repositioning them into a more natural appearance.

 Discover why one woman chose to have her breast implants removed in the following KTNV ABC 13 video: